Exploring the species of British Columbia's Central Coast

 Biodiversity of the Central Coast provides species identifications for many plants and animals found in the Great Bear Rainforest on the Central Coast of British Columbia, Canada, as well as some background information about the area.
 It also provides some resources for identification assistance and further species information, and links to research, publications, articles, media, and other sites related to the Central Coast.
 Be sure to visit the Gallery page to see some great photos of the area's landscape and species.

 Many species listed on this site have ranges extending north to Alaska and south to California, making Biodiversity of the Central Coast a useful resource for identifying flora and fauna throughout the Pacific Northwest.
+We also recommend using iNaturalist: a free app that will ID almost all species for you from a photo you take.
+It's amazing technology that uses artificial intelligence (AI) to recognize species.
+You can also record the location of your observation: a great contribution to biodiversity science!

 Right now you'll need a cell/wireless connection to use all of the pages.
 We're working on a completely offline version to use in areas without cell service.
 In the meantime, pages previously viewed in the app will become available offline.